 The Armada's versatile rear-seat design includes fold-flat seats that create a level loading floor.

 The Armada's standard head-curtain airbags cover all three rows of seating.

 Nissan equipped the Armada with its most powerful V8 engine and the results are impressive.
 Tow rated at 9,100-pounds (with the available Tow Package), the Armada credits itself well in maximum towing capacity among lighter-duty, full-size SUVs.

 317 horsepower @ 5200 rpm

 385 lb.-ft. of torque @ 3400 rpm

 EPA city/highway fuel economy: 12/18 (gasoline, 2WD), 12/18 (gasoline, 4WD), 9/13 (E85, 2WD), 9/13 (E85, 4WD)

 When the Nissan Armada first debuted in 2004, full-size SUVs were all the rage and it commanded a premium price.
-Fast-forward to the 2009 model year, and the looming specter of five-dollar-per-gallon gasoline has changed the landscape.
-Still, for those undaunted by $100-plus refills, the Armada has much to offer.
+Fast-forward to the 2010 model year, and the recent flirtation with five-dollar-per-gallon gasoline and an economic meltdown has changed the landscape.
+Still, for those undaunted by $75-plus refills, the Armada has much to offer.
 It features a powerful V8 engine capable of running on regular gas or E85, a tow rating of up to 9,100 pounds and enough interior room to fit eight passengers and their luggage.
 The Armada's unconventional styling may not be to everyone's liking, but its long list of creature comforts and standard safety features are certainly attractive, as are Nissan's enticing customer incentives.